- Medicare Annual Enrollment Period (AEP) begins October 15 and runs through December 7 each year.

 Although you might be gearing up for a busy holiday season, now is the time to take a fresh look at your Medicare options.
 Remember, you have from October 15 through December 7 each year to decide what your plan will be for the upcoming year, so don't delay.

-If you have Medicare Advantage, or Original Medicare (with optional Medigap and/or Part D prescription drug coverage), that isn't providing the level of coverage you need at a cost that's affordable, AEP is your chance to course correct.
+If you have Medicare Advantage, or Original Medicare (with optional Medicare Supplement and/or PDP prescription drug coverage), that isn't providing the level of coverage you need at a cost that's affordable, AEP is your chance to course correct.

 "Yearly Medicare decisions are an important part of your ongoing retirement and financial planning process," says Sharma.
 "Life is full of changes—whether changes to health conditions, adjustments to the coverage, or changes to financial wellbeing—so do your homework, seek help, and look for any gaps between what you need and what your Medicare coverage provides."

 We can help you create a plan for any kind of market.

 For residents of NC, SC, and VA, enroll in the right Medicare plan for you with help from a Fidelity Medicare professional.